Risk Management/Crop Insurance Education Program

 Non-Insured Disaster Assistance Program (NAP)

-Growers of nursery crops, not covered by crop insurance, can insure those crops through the USDA Farm Service Agency (FSA) Non-Insured Crop Disaster Assistance Program (NAP).
+Growers of nursery crops, not covered by crop insurance, can cover those crops through the USDA Farm Service Agency (FSA) Non-Insured Crop Disaster Assistance Program (NAP).
 NAP provides catastrophic coverage at 50% of the potential production and 55% of the established price.
-The 2014 Farm Bill provided for "buy-up" coverage under NAP.
-Individual crops can now be covered up to 65% of the potential production and up to 100% of the established price for the crop.
+The 2014 Farm Bill provided for "buy-up" coverage under NAP, however with the expiration of the 2014 Farm Bill on 9/30/18, "buy-up" coverage is not available for the 2019 crop year.
 For more information and applicable deadlines, contact your local FSA office.